ibnuda/fpmortals/manuscript/complete.md

     val program = new DynAgentsModule[Id]
   }
 ~~~~~~~~

-We now know that we can write a much better test simulator with `State`.
-We will
-take the opportunity to upgrade the accuracy of the simulation at the same time.
-Recall that a core domain object is our application's view of the world:

 Sekarang kita tahu bahwa kita dapat membuat simulator tes yang jauh lebih baik
 dengan menggunakan `State`.
 Kita akan menggunakan kesempatan ini untuk meningkatkan